-As soon as she removed it from the over, mom brushed salted butter over the top, creating the perfect sweet-and salty crust.
-The best part was that she brought it to me with coffee as I got ready in the morning… and the next day she used it to make french toast (which she also delivered to me… how spoiled was I?!
+The best part was that she brought it to me with coffee as I got ready in the morning… and the next day she used it to make french toast.
+(Which she also delivered to me… how spoiled was I?!
 Thanks, Mom!)

 This post is not that bread.
-My mother’s daughter is too lazy for starters.
-My bread is baked with pumpkin beer.
-Strange… but good.
+My mother’s daughter is impatient and more than a little scared of yeast.
+No, this post is about another sort of bread.
+My bread is baked with pumpkin beer!

-The original recipe makes two loaves, but I decided one was enough and used half of the batter for muffins.
-I liked the muffins better because they are easier to freeze and keep on-hand for single-servings.
+The recipe will make two loaves, but I decided one was enough and used half of the batter for muffins.
+Muffins freeze really well to keep on-hand for single-serving emergencies.
 Also, the cooking time is much shorter… perfect for my impatient self.

 Pumpkin Beer Bread (or Muffins)